Kids’ Veggie Fritter Dippers + Snack: Chocolate Pudding

 dry with more paper towels.)
 Season

-with salt. - • To serve: Divide fritters between plates.
+- • To serve: Divide fritters between plates.

 Serve with dipping sauce, grapes,